arazak467/4-Digit-7-Segment-TMP36/README.md

-Demo video of TMP36 and 4 digit 7 segment displaying temperature reading : https://youtu.be/HwdBA7ZSRIE
+Demo video of TMP36 with 4 digit 7 segment displaying temperature reading : https://youtu.be/HwdBA7ZSRIE